chrisvinjoseph/Password-Manager/README.md

 # Password-Manager
 Simple Crypto++ based password manager

-Makefile coming soon

 Goals right now:
+1. Fix bugs and clean up interface
+2. Clean up some of the messier classes
-1. Add a feature to copy retrieved password to clipboard
+3. Add a feature to copy retrieved password to clipboard (Although this may not happen since linux uses X11, for which the clipboard is significantly harder to manipulate than Windows/MacOS)
-2. Finish basic functionality and begin testing/bug fixing

-More goals will come as development continues.